jitsucom/jitsu/configurator/frontend/README.md

 ### Environment Variables

 The UI recognizes following environment variables.
-Those marked with '\*' **must** be provided before building the app or running it with `yarn start`.
+Those marked with '\*' **must** be provided before building the app or running it with `pnpm dev`.

 <table>
     <tr>